xl0/lovely-docs/doc_db/sveltejs_sveltekit/api_reference/$lib_alias/essence.md

-$lib alias automatically resolves to src/lib directory; customizable via config files option; enables clean imports without relative paths.
+$lib is an auto-configured import alias pointing to src/lib (customizable in config)